What Does the Hanged Man Reversed Mean?

 The Hanged Man Reversed in Relationships

 In a relationship spread, the Hanged Man reversed can indicate a connection that has reached a crossroads where both people are aware that something needs to change but neither has been willing to name it directly.
 There may be a pattern of inertia, where neither partner takes responsibility for moving things forward or addressing what is not working.
+If the card keeps showing up in readings about a specific person, it is worth asking what commitment actually looks like to them, since what drives someone to commit is often very different from what keeps them stalling.

 It can also appear when someone has been waiting for a relationship to develop or a situation to resolve on its own, when in reality the circumstances will only change if they are engaged with honestly.
 The card does not mandate a particular outcome.
 It simply points to the fact that the waiting is over, and the next step belongs to you.